Plan your wedding or civil partnership ceremony

 Many couples choose to include the exchange of rings in their ceremony.
 The wedding ring is placed on the third finger of the left hand of the bride or groom.
 This is a traditional declaration of commitment to each other.

-You and your witnesses will sign the marriage register.
+You and your witnesses will sign the schedule.
 You can follow this with photographs.
-We will then present you with your marriage certificate.
+We will then present you with your commemorative certificate.

 What to expect on the day of your civil partnership